-This document is written in response to concerns raised by members of the Alliance for Malaria Prevention (AMP) partnership, which is comprised of national malaria programmes, private and public sector partners, as well as faith-based and humanitarian organizations, regarding storage of insecticide-treated nets (ITNs2) in shipping containers after they have been transported and the possible effects on product integrity and quality.
+This document is written in response to concerns raised by a number of different stakeholder groups including members of the Alliance for Malaria Prevention (AMP) partnership, regarding storage of insecticide-treated nets (ITNs) in shipping containers after they have been transported and the possible effects on product integrity and quality.
+AMP is comprised of national malaria programmes, private and public sector partners (including donors and procurers), as well as faith-based and humanitarian organizations.